December 10, 2016 2 min read

 Flaxseed, also known as linseed, is sourced from the flax plant.
 The plant itself is cultivated for its seeds as well as its fiber.
 The plant was first cultivated as early as 3000 BC in Mesopotamia where it was believed to possess

 There are two main types of flaxseeds, golden and brown, both having very similar nutritional profiles.
-In appearance the seeds are a little larger than sesame seeds and contain good supplies of omega 3 fatty acids, dietary fiber and lignans.
-Omega 3s are essential fatty acids which cannot be produced by the body, needing instead to be acquired through diet.
-Omega 3s are known to possess heart healthy benefits including minimizing inflammation and normalizing heartbeat.
+In appearance, the seeds are a little larger than sesame seeds and contain good supplies of omega 3 fatty acids, dietary fiber, and lignans.
+Omega 3s are essential fatty acids that cannot be produced by the body, needing instead to be acquired through diet.
+Omega 3s are known to possess heart-healthy benefits including minimizing inflammation and regulating heartbeat.

 Please comment and share and we look forward to serving you in the future!

 November 15, 2023 4 min read

 Sign up to get the latest on sales, new releases and more …